nilearn/nilearn/doc/introduction.rst

     :ref:`Supervised learning <decoding>` is interested in predicting an **output variable**, or **target**, `y`, from **data** `X`.
-    Typically, we start from labeled data (the **training set**) for which we know the `y` for each instance of `X` and train a model;
-    this model is then applied to new unlabeled data (the **test set**) to predict the labels.
-It may be:
+    Typically, we start from labeled data (the **training set**).
+We need to know the `y` for each instance of `X` in order to train the model.
+Once learned, this model is then applied to new unlabeled data (the **test set**) to predict the labels (although we actually know them).
+There are essentially two possible goals:

-    * a **regression** problem: predicting a continuous quantity such as age
+    * a **regression** problem: predicting a continuous variable, such as participant age, from the data `X`

-    * a **classification** problem: predicting the class each observation belongs to, such as patient or control
+    * a **classification** problem: predicting a binary variable that splits the observations into two groups, such as patients versus controls

-    In neuroimaging, supervised learning is typically used to relate brain images to behavioral or clinical observations.
+    In neuroimaging research, supervised learning is typically used to derive an underlying cognitive process (e.g., emotional versus non-emotional theory of mind), a behavioral variable (e.g., reaction time or IQ), or diagnosis status (e.g., schizophrenia versus healthy) from brain images.

 :Unsupervised learning:

     `Unsupervised learning
     <http://scikit-learn.org/stable/unsupervised_learning.html>`_ is
     concerned with data `X` without any labels.
-It analyzes the structure of a dataset, for instance **clustering** or extracting latent factors such as with **independent components analysis (ICA)**.
+It analyzes the structure of a dataset to find coherent underlying structure, for instance using **clustering**, or to extract latent factors, for instance using **independent components analysis (ICA)**.

-    In neuroimaging, it is typically used to study resting state, or to find sub-populations in diseases.
+    In neuroimaging research, it is typically used to create functional and anatomical brain atlases by clustering based on connectivity or to extract the main brain networks from resting-state correlations.
+An important option of future research will be the identification of potential neurobiological subgroups in psychiatric and neurobiological disorders.

 |